 Referral generation: Providing shareable content that helps customers advocate

-Research shows that existing SaaS customers engaged with educational content have 31% higher retention rates and 2.4x higher expansion revenue than those who don’t engage with content.
+Existing SaaS customers who engage with educational content tend to show higher retention and more expansion revenue than those who don’t.

 Content Types and Their Strategic Purpose